 However, many contain lactose, a type of sugar.
 Some doctors

-Still drinks can help people to stay hydrated and increase their nutritional intake without irritating the stomach.
+Still drinks can help people stay hydrated and increase their nutritional intake without irritating the stomach.

 Juices

-Many vegetable and fruit juices are low in fiber while retaining high levels of vitamins and minerals.
+Many vegetable and fruit juices are low in fiber and contain high levels of vitamins and minerals.
 Manufacturers may fortify some products with additional nutrients.

-Although it is best to avoid sugar during a Crohn’s flare-up, a daily glass of diluted fruit juice that contains no added sugar can help boost a person’s nutrient intake as part of a varied diet.
+Although it is best to avoid consuming too much sugar during a Crohn’s flare-up, a daily glass of diluted fruit juice that contains no added sugar can help boost a person’s nutrient intake as part of a varied diet.

 Protein shakes and meal replacements